Dee-McG/Motorbike-Event-Finder/README.md

 All custom heading text is a deep shade of red ![#831717](readme_images/red.png)

 #### Typography
-The main heading on all pages and the expanded materialize card headings use the 'PT Serif' font while the rest of the websites content uses the 'Play' font.
+The main heading on all pages and in the expanded materialize collapsible element headings use the 'PT Serif' font while the rest of the websites content uses the 'Play' font.

 #### Imagery